aws/aws-fpga/hdk/README.md

 #### Step 4.
 Build CL Design Check Point (DCP)

 After the HDK design environment is set up, you are ready to build a design example.
 Run the following commands to build CL DCP files in Vivado.
-This tutorial uses [cl_sde](./cl/examples/cl_sde/), but the same steps can be used for other [CL examples](./cl/examples).
+This tutorial uses the [cl_sde](./cl/examples/cl_sde/) example.
+The same steps can be used for any other [CL examples](./cl/examples).

 ```bash
 cd hdk/cl/examples/cl_sde